How the Eagles’ ‘sturdy’ defense weathered the storm in Buffalo to squeak by the Bills

 “I think it doesn’t fluster us when things like this happen.
 I think that’s crucial.
 The moment you start panicking, good offenses are going to take advantage of it.”

-Phillips credited the pass rush being disciplined in their rushing lanes with making sure Allen wasn’t able to beat the Eagles with his legs.
+Phillips credited the pass rush being disciplined in its rushing lanes with making sure Allen wasn’t able to beat the Eagles with his legs.
 Allen rushed seven times for 27 yards.
 He had one 17-yard rush and 10 yards on his other six attempts.

 “We got after him and made him one-dimensional,” Phillips said.